Buddhism and Hinduism: Intellectual influences

 Both Hindu and Buddhist philosophers were influenced by each other's works.
 Buddhist philosophers like Vasubandhu and Dignaga were influenced by the works of the Nyaya school to develop more sophisticated forms of Buddhist epistemology.
+Nyaya philosophers, in turn, developed arguments in response to Buddhist philosophical doctrines.

 Various thinkers of the Advaita Vedanta school, like Gaudapada and Adi Shankara, were also influenced by Buddhist ideas of the Madhyamaka school.
 Furthermore, later Advaita philosophers like Śrīharṣa (11th century), and Citsukha (13th century) adopted and utilized many of the arguments of the Buddhist Nagarjuna to show the illusory nature of the world.

 Some Hindu philosophers (like the Saiva Utpaladeva) were also influenced by the work of Buddhist epistemologists like Dignaga and Dharmakirti.

 Co-existence and shared religious sites

 Swayambhunath, Kathmandu, a Nepalese holy site shared by both Buddhists and Hindus.